-Title III guarantees individuals with disabilities the "full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation ..."
-(42 U.S.C. §12182(a)).
+Title III guarantees individuals with disabilities the "full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation" 42 U.S.C. § 12182(a).
 Places of public accommodation are expressly comprised of a litany of places open to the public, including, among others, retail stores, theaters, stadiums and arenas, restaurants and bars, hotels and other places of lodging, academic institutions, and health care and social services facilities ("Places of Public Accommodation").

-Under the general umbrella of requiring "full and equal enjoyment," Title III imposes a variety of more specific obligations and prohibitions upon places of public accommodation, including:
+Under the general umbrella of requiring "full and equal enjoyment," Title III imposes a variety of more specific obligations and prohibitions upon Places of Public Accommodation, including:

-- a prohibition on denying individuals with disabilities participation or the opportunity to participate, or providing separate or unequal benefits to individuals with disabilities; - more specifically, a prohibition on the use of eligibility criteria that screen out individuals with disabilities (42 U.S.C. §12182(b)(2)(A)(i); 28 C.F.R. §36.301); - a requirement to modify policies, practices, and procedures to accommodate individuals with disabilities, unless doing so would constitute a fundamental alteration of the goods and services that they provide (42 U.S.C. §12182(b)(2)(A)(ii); 28 C.F.R. §36.301); and - an obligation to provide auxiliary aids and services to the extent necessary to achieve "effective communication," unless doing so constitutes an undue burden or results in a fundamental alteration of the goods and services that they provide (42 U.S.C. §12182(b)(2)(A)(iii); 28 C.F.R. §36.303).
+- a prohibition on denying individuals with disabilities participation or the opportunity to participate, or providing separate or unequal benefits to individuals with disabilities; - o more specifically, a prohibition on the use of eligibility criteria that screen out individuals with disabilities (42 U.S.C. § 12182(b)(2)(A)(i); 28 C.F.R. § 36.301); - a requirement to modify policies, practices, and procedures to accommodate individuals with disabilities, unless doing so would constitute a fundamental alteration of the goods and services that they provide (42 U.S.C. § 12182(b)(2)(A)(ii); 28 C.F.R. § 36.301); and - an obligation to provide auxiliary aids and services to the extent necessary to achieve "effective communication," unless doing so constitutes an undue burden or results in a fundamental alteration of the goods and services that they provide (42 U.S.C. § 12182(b)(2)(A)(iii); 28 C.F.R. § 36.303).

-In addition, places of public accommodation have obligations relating to accessible design and construction.
+In addition, Places of Public Accommodation have obligations relating to accessible design and construction.
 Specifically, they must engage in readily achievable barrier removal in existing facilities, address accessibility to the maximum extent feasible when making alterations, and undertake accessible new construction, unless structurally impracticable.
-(42 U.S.C. §§12182(b)(2)(iv) and (v), 12183; 28 C.F.R. §35.151; 28 C.F.R. §§36.401-406.)
+42 U.S.C. §§ 12182(b)(2)(iv) and (v), 12183; 28 C.F.R. § 35.151; 28 C.F.R. §§ 36.401-406.

-Website Accessibility
+1. Website Accessibility

-During the past decade, website accessibility has become one, if not the most, prominent issue under Title III, as regulatory agencies and experienced advocacy groups have challenged the inaccessibility of websites under Title III and related state and local accessibility laws with increasing frequency.
-The legal landscape regarding this issue remains conflicted as courts have split over the issue of whether the term "places of public accommodation" applies to websites and, if so, to what extent.
+Over the past decade, website accessibility has become one, if not the most, prominent issue under Title III, as regulatory agencies and experienced advocacy groups have challenged the inaccessibility of websites under Title III and related state and local accessibility laws with increasing frequency.
+The legal landscape regarding this issue remains conflicted as courts have split over the issue of whether the term "Places of Public Accommodation" applies to websites and, if so, to what extent.

-Generally, the division among courts has created three lines of thought: (1) the ADA must be read broadly to successfully achieve its purpose, allowing individuals with disabilities to fully and equally participate in society and, therefore, websites must be made accessible under Title III; (2) the ADA must be read as it is written and, because "places of public accommodation" are plainly defined with an extensive list of solely physical locations, the ADA must be amended, or new regulations promulgated, before Title III can apply to websites; and (3) Title III applies to websites of places of public accommodation to the extent there is a nexus between the goods and services provided by the brick-and-mortar location and the website.
+Generally, the division among courts has created three lines of thought: (i) the ADA must be read broadly to successfully achieve its purpose, allowing individuals with disabilities to fully and equally participate in society and, therefore, websites must be made accessible under Title III; (ii) the ADA must be read as it is written and, because "Places of Public Accommodation" are plainly defined with an extensive list of solely physical locations, the ADA must be amended, or new regulations promulgated, before Title III can apply to websites; and (iii) Title III applies to websites of Places of Public Accommodation to the extent there is a nexus between the goods and services provided by the brick-and-mortar Place of Public Accommodation and the website.